 All students must register for classes within their age group.
 Age requirements are nonnegotiable and are strictly enforced for each class.
 There are no exceptions.
-Enrollment in multiple weekend classes with more than a 15-minute time gap is permitted only in the 13-18 age group.
+Enrollment in multiple weekend classes is permitted only in the 13-18 age group.
 The Junior School does not provide supervision between classes.